 Plan a Great Day Out

 Wharram Percy is only a 25 minute drive from the riverside ruins of Kirkham Priory.
-There is a small shop onsite, serving light refreshments, and a delightful picnic area.
+There is a small shop at the priory serving light refreshments.
+There is also a picnic area.

 7th century ADVillage Beginnings